enochk22/NM-Code-Challenge/README.md

 ## Running the app

-First create a local copy of the application on your machine
+First clone the repository to create a local copy on your machine:

 ```
 git clone https://github.com/enochk22/daily-dose-of-doge.git
 ```

-Once installed, open a new terminal window and ```cd``` into the installed directory, and run:
+To start node server:

 ```
 cd nm-api && yarn install && yarn start